letoram/cat9/README.md

 (embed video)

-It is also designed with the intention of being able to frontend- legacy cli tools without much effort - the set of builtins that the shell provides can be contextually swapped; famously unfriendly tools can be worked around and integrated into your workflow as seemless as possible.
+It is also designed with the intention of being able to frontend- legacy cli tools with little effort - the set of builtins that the shell provides can be contextually swapped for something specific to working with some domain or tool specific context.
+In this way, famously unfriendly tools can be worked around and integrated into your workflow as seemless as possible.

 (embed video)